Sheepolution/buddies/README.md

 ### set(k, v, force)
-Sets the value of a property of all objects.
+Sets the value of a property for all objects.

 It will only set the value if the object already has this property, unless `force` is `true`.